Skinny Lister: The Story Is: 2017–2019

-A Matter of Life and Love 2020-22
+A Matter of Life and Love: 2020–2022

-Even before the COVID-19 pandemic 2020 had been planned as a quiet year due to Lorna's pregnancy, and the birth of her daughter in March that year.
-There were due to have been some festival appearances in the summer and a UK tour in the run up to Christmas.
+Even before the COVID-19 pandemic, 2020 had been planned as a quiet year due to Lorna's pregnancy, and the birth of her daughter (with Dan) in March of that year.
+The band was due to have some festival appearances in the summer and a UK tour in the run up to Christmas.
 No dates had been officially announced at the time of their cancellation.

 In October the band released a Fifth Anniversary Edition of Down on Deptford Broadway on yellow vinyl with download codes for demo versions of the twelve tracks.
 The launch of this included a live Q&A session on Facebook where it was hinted that new songs had been written and were being recorded.

 Some of the festival appearances and the UK tour postponed from the end of 2020 will take place in 2021.

 On 10 December the band released a video on YouTube for a new single "Shout it Out" which was available to stream and download the following day.